meccaLeccaHi/record_linkage/README.md

 # record_linkage

 #### Python scripts for unsupervised, pair-wise linkage of records from multiple databases.
 These scripts make use of numerous probabilistic/ML algorithms commonly employed in record linkage.
+The output of field comparisons (using exact or 'fuzzy' matching) is fed into each network, for each possible pair of records between the 2 databases.
+During training, the target of each network is the actual relationship between 2 records (i.e. match/not match).

 ## - Data sources (updated monthly/semi-annually):
 * **Patient discharge data** from participating hospital/state-agency.